-2. Rub around 1 tbsp of olive oil, 1 tbsp salt and 1 tsp pepper on the roast.
-Now place it on an oven rack with the fatty side up then place quartered tomatoes and onions on the top of the roast.
+Rub around 1 tbsp of olive oil, 1 tbsp salt and 1 tsp freshly ground black pepper on the roast.
+Place it on an oven rack with the fatty side up then place quartered tomatoes and onions on the top of the roast.

-3. Now bake for 30 minutes at 190C then lower the heat to 100C and cook for 3 hours.
+Now roast for 30 minutes at 190C then lower the heat to 100C and cook for 3 hours.

-5. Now to prepare each pita by heating it up in a non stick pan then spreading 2 spoonful of garlic hummus, 1 spoonful of sour cream, and chilli sauce according to your liking in the middle of the bread.
+Now to prepare each flat bread by heating it up in a non stick pan.
+Remove from pan then spread 2 spoonfuls of hummus, 1 spoonful of sour cream, and chilli sauce according to your liking in the middle of the bread.

-5. Add 3 spoonful of the carved meat, then a handful of chopped lettuce, 2 spoonful of chopped tomatoes, 1 spoonful of chopped onions, 4 slices of cucumber and 1 spoonful of chopped parsley.
+Add 3 spoonfuls of the carved meat, then a handful of chopped lettuce, 2 spoonful of chopped tomatoes and 1 spoonful of chopped onions.